jul3x/Thermomix2000/README.md

 7. Use config_template.py to create config.py with map of devices.
 8. Provide dashboard.jpg file in `static` directory with central heating system schema.
 9. Serve application (possibly as a daemon) using `gunicorn -k uvicorn.workers.UvicornWorker thermomix.serve:app``

+## AC Watchdog usage

+AC Watchdog is a simple script that checks status of the MODBUS connected relay.
+It notifies operator via SMTP if there is power outage in the house.

+1. Install requirements.txt
+2. Copy script from `ac_watchdog` to `/srv/ac_watchdog`
+3. Fill every needed info in `config.py` using `config_template.py`
+4. Deploy daemon as `ac_watchdog.service`